-To protect Mississippians from risks to public health and to provide them with the heathrelated information and access to quality healthcare necessary to increase the length and quality of their lives
+To protect Mississippians from risks to public health and to provide them with the heath-related information and access to quality healthcare necessary to increase the length and quality of their lives.
+Relevant Benchmarks #4:

-- Continue development of a Mental Health Resource program at OSPD to educate and provide technical assistance to public defenders representing clients with mental health needs. - Expand the use of social workers in providing indigent defense services to better identify and find appropriate care for clients with mental health needs. - Work with the Re-Entry Steering Committee and others to develop Mental Health Courts.
+- Continue development of a Mental Health Resource project at OSPD to educate and provide technical assistance to public defenders representing clients with mental health needs. - Expand the use of social workers in providing indigent defense services to better identify and find appropriate care for clients with mental health needs. - Work with the Re-Entry Steering Committee and others to develop Mental Health Courts.